chrisburnell/chrisburnell.com/_posts/2015-06-08-backscratching-revisited.md

 }
 {% endhighlight %}

-Now we can be sure to only target `span`s without a `class` *or* `itemprop` attribute!
+Now we can be sure to only target `spans` without a `class` *or* `itemprop` attribute!

 --------

-You can extrapolate this idea to more than just `span`s for hiding text.
+You can extrapolate this idea to more than just `spans` for hiding text.
 The `:not([class])` technique is extremely versatile and will help you in keeping your CSS lean and maintainable.

 I have to reiterate that this technique needs to be taken with a grain of salt. **Do not <a href="https://gifs.chrisburnell.com/copypasta.gif" rel="nofollow">copy-pasta</a> this code into your existing codebase without making careful considerations.** Think of it like switching the box model in your CSS—you wouldn’t want to do that without first thinking about how it will affect your current code.